liferay/liferay-docs/developer/frameworks/articles/content-publication-management/export-import/02-developing-staged-models/03-generating-staged-models-using-service-builder.markdown

+---
+header-id: generating-staged-models-using-service-builder
+---

-# Generating Staged Models Using Service Builder [](id=generating-staged-models-using-service-builder)
+# Generating Staged Models Using Service Builder

 Instead of having to create staged models for your app manually, you can leverage